Home Resources Transfer Pricing Money Talks: How to Navigate Intercompany Financial Transactions in Transfer Pricing

 In a recent Tax Thursday webinar, Exactera’s transfer pricing experts shared their knowledge on managing these financial arrangements without tripping up on compliance:

-Show Me the Money: What Counts as a Financial Transaction?
+Show Me the Money: What Counts as an Intercompany Financial Transaction?

 Intercompany financing is more than moving money around.
 It funds growth, optimizes capital efficiency, manages liquidity, and lowers financing costs.
 But these perks also make financial arrangements a favorite target for regulators.